Eschatologue/CM_wiki/docs/lore/antares/nation/london.md

 The ensuing conflict, later known as **The Great Split**, is widely regarded as one of the bloodiest and most consequential wars in Antares' history.
 The war pitted the fey magic and nature-based forces of the elves against London's industrial might.
 It marked the first time that a non-magical force successfully challenged the dominance of powers in the region.

 The war was characterised by brutal, large-scale battles that devastated much of the land.
 In a decisive and final act, London's forces succeeded in breaching one of the elves' most sacred sites and felling **Yggdrasil**, the tree of life.
-This not only crippled the elves’ morale but also marked the symbolic end of their supremacy, ushering in a new era dominated by technological might.
+This not only crippled the elves' morale but also marked the symbolic end of their supremacy, ushering in a new era dominated by technological might.

 ## Society